UXPin/uxpin-merge-tools/packages/uxpin-code-cli/DEVELOPMENT.md

 ### Cleaning project

-Sometimes after changing a branch there are some messy JS file (TS compilation output) or empty directories.
-To clean those stuff and get the project fresh and ready, run:
+Sometimes after changing a branch there are some messy JS files (TS compilation output) or empty directories.
+To clean this stuff and get the project fresh and ready, run:

 ```
 make clean build